mblac056/personal-website/README.md

 # Michael Black's Personal Website

 A modern, responsive personal website built with React, TypeScript, and Tailwind CSS.
-The website features a dynamic resume, a photo gallery, and an interactive crossword puzzle solver.
+The website features a dynamic resume, a project section, and a list of crosswords I've constructed.

 ## Features